GSG-G11/Bazzar/README.md

 - Also the total price of product you choose.
 ### If you are seller
 - you are going to see add proudct page to add you product .
-- when clicking on the dashboard you will go to the page and see all products you add  see search through your product .
+- when clicking on the dashboard you will go to the page and see all products you add  see search through your product.
 - you can delete your product from the delete bottom also edit the details about the product for edit button.
 ## Tech Stack
 - HTML